ezzak/Simple-File-Renamer/README.md

 # Simple-File-Renamer
 Simple File Renamer is a simple file renaming tool capable of renaming multiple files in several modes including features that help insert and delete text into filenames.
-Simple File Renamer was a useful tool I built in 2014.
+It was a project I build in 2014 and still update sometimes.

 ## Features
 + Rename files using old/new lists of names